 !
 Type error in argument 2 of (is)/2 ! expected evaluable, but found a/0 ! goal: _255 is a/2 | ?-

 Particular things to notice in this message are:

 This character indicates that this is an error message rather than a warning7 or informational message.

 This is the error class.
 Exceptions thrown by the Prolog system are called errors.
 Every error is categorized into one of a small number of classes.
 The classes are listed in ref-ere-err.

 The goal that caused the exception to be thrown.

-Built-in predicates check their arguments, but predicates exported by library modules generally don’t, although some do check their arguments to a lesser or greater extent.
+Built-in predicates check their arguments, but predicates exported by library modules generally do not, although some do check their arguments to a lesser or greater extent.

 The difference between an error (including exceptions) and a warning: A warning is issued if Prolog detects a situation that is likely to cause problems, though it is possible that you intended it.
 An error, however, indicates that Prolog recognizes a situation where it cannot continue.